 Digital Marketing Tool #5

-For any business, and especially for a local business, maintaining its reputation is a key part.
+For any business, and especially for a local business, maintaining its online reputation is a key part of digital marketing.

 For example, if you’re a local divorce attorney and one of your past clients posts a bad review about working with you online, your entire business can be negatively impacted.
 But with Google Alerts, you’re notified each time your business is mentioned online.